 Legal Aid in Brooks County GA

-The Indigent Project offers Legal Aid in Brooks County GA to no and low-income residents who have experienced damage, injury, or loss in the following areas:
+The Indigent Project offers Legal Aid in Brooks County GA to no and low-income residents who have suffered damage, injury, or loss in the following areas:

 Car Accidents, Big Truck Accidents, and Motorcycle Accidents: